SPECIALIST BEHAVIOUR REFERRALS

 When you visit, you will be given a realistic prognosis based upon the severity of your dog's issues.
 It may also be that some goals may have to be adjusted albeit temporarily, this is all part of choosing our Practice... you will receive a thorough and knowledgeable assessment and there is absolutely no point in giving you unmanageable expectations.

-We will always give you attainable goals, break down your plan into manageable targets and provide a realistic idea of what to expect.
+I will always give you attainable goals, break down your plan into manageable targets and provide a realistic idea of what to expect.